syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 	1. FitWidth
 	2. FitHeight

-<b>Fit width option:</b> Using this option, the HTML converter adjust the PDF page height based on the HTML content height.
+<b>Fit width option:</b> Using this option, the HTML converter adjusts the PDF page height based on the HTML content height.
 PDF page width remains constant for this option.
 <b>Fit height option:</b> Using this option, the HTML converter scale the HTML content and PDF page width to render the whole HTML content within the height.
 PDF page height remains constant for this option.

 Refer to the following code snippet.